flak207/neat_alarm/README.md

 #### Video Demo: https://youtu.be/U1HN8C7wYpE

-#### Description: A mobile application for creating different notifications.
+#### Description: "Neat Alarm" is mobile application for creating different types of notifications.
+#### It allows you to create different types of notifications: alarm clocks, timers and calendar events.
+#### You can select any sound from your mobile system sounds.
+#### After notification show it becomes inactive.
+You can reactivate it again.
+#### You can update any alarm properties.
+You can delete alarms.